Start using Pluto

 1. Getting the Notebook Path

-1. Go to the folder where your Notebook is saved and copy the folder’s path.
+1. Go to the folder where your Notebook.

 2. To obtain this path, press the mouse’s right button on top of that folder, click on Properties, and copy the path seen in the Location entry.